eggressive/aexivscanner/README.md

 - Load tickers from the primary CSV source
 - Test each ticker against the Yahoo Finance API
-- Identify problematic tickers and suggest replacements
+- Identify problematic tickers and provide diagnostics
-- Generate special case mappings for consistent handling
+- Check data availability and completeness for each ticker
-- Provide detailed diagnostic information
+- Provide detailed information about ticker validity

-This is especially useful when companies change ticker symbols (e.g., RDSA.AS → SHELL.AS) or when mergers affect ticker validity (e.g., DSM.AS → DSFIR.AS).
+This helps ensure that all tickers from Euronext are properly formatted and compatible with Yahoo Finance's data API.

 ## License